 |*Significantly different than placebo for all trials (p < 0.01 for all trials but SWD, which was p < 0.05)|

-of Adult Patients Who Improved at Final Visit)
+Impression of Change (CGI-C) (Percent of Patients Who Improved at Final Visit)

 |Disorder||PROVIGIL 200 mg*||PROVIGIL 400 mg*||Placebo|